philsturgeon/phil.tech/src/content/prioritizing-api-ecosystem-maturity.md

 When you've got an ecosystem of terrible APIs, with inconsistent naming, overlaping terminology (account means 5 different things), inconsistent data formats, and a myriad of other problems, you need to educate people in how to make an API better.
 I'm not going to tell everyone at WeWork to read my book (although I did see it sat on a few desks), but I tried really hard to educate by starting an "API Guild", doing various training sessions with teams, talking to team leads one-on-one about why problems happened, trawling postmortems to find ways things could have been avoided, then writing it all down in a big old style guide.

-The style guide started in [Gitbook](https://gitbook.io/)
+The style guide started in [Gitbook](https://gitbook.io/) as a very opinionated "How to best buid APIs at WeWork" guide.
+Instead of teaching the various pros and cons of all the ways of doing something and hoping people came to a good decision, it pretty much said "Do X, maaaaaaaaybe Y for these reasons", because two approaches were better than infinite unique snowflakes.

-Creating a style guide could say awesome things like:
+Boiled down it said various things like:

 - Error formats must be [RFC 7807](https://tools.ietf.org/html/rfc7807) or [JSON:API Errors](https://jsonapi.org/examples/#error-objects-basics).
 - Pagination should be Cursor-based not Page-based.